Lion dance: Korea

 Lion dance as an exorcism ritual began to be performed in the New Year in Korea during the Goryeo dynasty.
 The best known of the Korean saja-noreum lion dances is the Bukcheong sajanoreum or lion mask play from Bukcheong.
-In this lion dance the lion with a large but comic lion mask and brown costume may be performed together with performers wearing other masks.
+In this lion dance, the lion with a large but comic lion mask and brown costume may be performed together with performers wearing other masks.
 The dancers may be accompanied by musicians playing a double-headed drum, an hourglass-shaped drum, a large gong, and a six-holed bamboo flute.
-The dance was originally performed every night of the first fifteen nights of the Lunar New Year, where the dance troupe in lion masks and costumes visited every house in the villages of the Bukcheong region, and the lion dance is meant to expel evil spirits and attract good luck for the coming year.
+The dance was originally performed every night of the first fifteen nights of the Lunar New Year, where the dance troupe in lion masks and costumes visited every house in the villages of the Bukcheong region to expel evil spirits and attract good luck for the coming year.
 The eyes of the lion mask may be painted gold to expel negative spirits.
 The lion masks of Pongsan and Gangnyeong may feature rolling eyes and bells meant to frighten demons when they make a sound as the lion moves.
 It is also believed that children who sat on the back of the lion during such performances would enjoy good health and a long life.